Skip to content

 • keep active source trees in volumes

-• keep slower-changing dependency installation in x-enroot.prepare.commands
+• keep slower-changing dependency installation in x-runtime.prepare.commands

 • use prepare.mounts only when the prepare step truly needs host files